50% of journalists got their jobs using THIS one tip

 People do business with people they know and like

-So, start to get interested in the journalists and editors and people who do the hiring in the jobs you’re going after.
+So, start to get interested in the people who do the hiring in the jobs you're going after.

-If that’s the producer of the TV show you want to work on, find out what his interests are, so when you do get to talk to him about a job, you can chat to him about his interests.
+Find out what his / her interests are, so when you do get to talk to them about a job, you can chat to their about their interests.
 Be genuinely interested in these people, and be likable.

 James Swanwick